-- The opportunity to receive hands-on experience in on-going research projects, under the direction of a faculty member and their lab team.
+- A 10 week research-intensive training opportunity to gain hands-on experience and contribute to advancing biomedical research, under the direction of a faculty member and lab team.
+See link for Program Faculty

-- Discuss current topics in research with graduate students and postdoctoral fellows at weekly sessions.
+- Discuss current topics in research and ethics with graduate students and postdoctoral fellows.

-- Showcase the fruits of your summer research experience at a student seminar attended by the faculty, postdoctoral fellows, students and staff of the Department.
+- Showcase the outcome of your summer research at a department seminar attended by the faculty, postdoctoral fellows, students and staff of the Department.
 Students will deliver a short oral presentation about their summer research to the department.

-- On-campus housing is not available at UTHSCSA; however, there are several extended stay hotels and other options nearby.
+- On-campus housing is not available at UT Health San Antonio; however, there are several extended stay hotels and other options nearby.

 Extra Research Activities: